go-rillas/subprocess/README.md

 ## About

-subprocess is a Go library that returns standard output, standard error, and exit status code data from new spawned processes on Linux, macOS, and Windows platforms.
+subprocess is a Go library that returns standard output, standard error, and exit status code data from newly spawned processes on Linux, macOS, and Windows platforms.
 It was inspired by the Python subprocess standard library module.

 The subprocess library API is versioned under the [SemVer specification](https://semver.org/).